EdCommGlobal

 California's Allen Bill (AB 19) allows parents to apply for school enrollment in the district where they work rather than where they live.

 Many parents working at Qualcomm or in Sorrento Valley but living in the outer suburbs eye this as a shortcut.
-The reality: districts can refuse Allen Bill transfers on the grounds of "capacity reached."
-In recent years, popular schools in SDUHSD and Poway have tightened heavily on Allen Bill.
+The reality: California Education Code uses may deem language — a district may deem the student to meet residency requirements through a parent's employment location; it is not a must-admit rule.
+Districts still process requests according to capacity, policy, and annual availability.
 It's worth trying, but should never be your core strategy.

 Part 3: don't be intimidated by the alphabet soup (special rights and resources)